DiffBMP: Differentiable Rendering with Bitmap Primitives¶

 Key Designs¶

-- CLIP loss: Can be combined with CLIP to enable text-driven bitmap composition.
+- CLIP Loss: Can be combined with CLIP for text-driven bitmap composition.

 Main Results¶